zendframework/zf2-documentation/docs/languages/en/modules/zend.console.modules.rst

 .. note::

     Application banner is displayed as-is - no trimming or other adjustments will be performed on the text.
-If you'd like to fit your banner inside console window, you could check its width with ``$console->getWidth()``.
+As you can see, banners are also automatically colorized as blue.

 .. _usage: